fidian/acss-live/README.md

 ACSS-Live
 =========

 This is an in-browser implementation of Atomic CSS.
-When gzipped, it is a bit larger than some gzipped CSS (still only about 11k).
-Even with this small size, it can handle nearly every CSS property and value.
-The library relies on evergreen browsers and uses `MutationObserver` to detect element changes where new CSS classes may be needed.
-Each class is generated only once.
+When gzipped, it is a mere 11k, but can handle nearly every CSS property and value.
+The library relies on evergreen browsers and uses [MutationObserver] to detect element changes where new CSS classes may be needed.

-The project was inspired by [acss-browser] - a discussion of differences is included.
+The project was inspired by [acss-browser] - a discussion of differences is included later.

-To know more, read the [full listing of supported CSS](CSS.md).
+To know more about the CSS properties supported, read the [full listing of supported properties and values](CSS.md).

 Usage